orchestral/toolkit-docs/testbench/integrations.md

 ![Collision Example](./img/collision-example.gif)

-:::tip Support for Parallel Testing
+::: tip Support for Parallel Testing

 With `package:test` you are able to use `--parallel` options to use Parallel Testing.
-However do review [Laravel documentation](https://laravel.com/docs/8.x/testing#running-tests-in-parallel) regarding the subject.
+However, do review [Laravel documentation](https://laravel.com/docs/8.x/testing#running-tests-in-parallel) regarding the subject.
 :::

 ![Parallel Example](./img/parallel-example.gif)